MelleKoning/ucichessplayer/README.md

 #### Example interaction

-Example interaction with the ucichessplayer as per the example test:
+Example interaction with the ucichessplayer as per the example test.
+Note: you need to have a chess engine installed that can be run via the golang Run command, see code below.

 ```go
 var logger *log.Logger = log.New(stdout, "", log.LstdFlags)